Hideki Ishige

-Hideki Ishige (石毛 秀樹, Ishige Hideki) is a Japanese professional footballer who plays as a winger for A-League club Wellington Phoenix.
+Hideki Ishige (石毛 秀樹, Ishige Hideki) is a Japanese professional footballer who last played as a winger for A-League club Wellington Phoenix.

 Primarily known for his time at Shimizu S-Pulse, Ishige has over 250 league appearances in his career.

 Career

 Shimizu S-Pulse and loans

 In November 2011, Ishige became the fifth Japanese player and the first Shimizu S-Pulse player to win the Asian Youth Player of the Year award.
 On 30 March 2012, he signed a professional C contract as a type-2 player with Shimizu S-Pulse.
 Ishige scored his first league goal against RB Omiya Ardija on 2 March 2013, scoring in the 74th minute.

 On 14 March 2015, Ishige was announced at the J.League Under-22 team on a temporary loan spell.

 On 30 December 2016, Ishige was announced at Fagiano Okayama on a one year loan spell.

 On 25 July 2021, Ishige was announced on a second loan spell at Fagiano Okayama.
 He made 14 league appearances and scored 6 goals during his second loan spell with the club.